 You can also make a sexual harassment complaint yourself if what you have witnessed has violated your dignity or created an intimidating, hostile, degrading, humiliating or offensive environment for you.

 It will be helpful to make a note of what happened, including the names of the individuals involved, dates, time of the incident and the names of any other witnesses.
 If you do not want to be named as a witness, you can ask to give a witness statement anonymously.

 Behaviour can still be considered sexual harassment even if the alleged harasser did not intend for it to be.
 It also doesn’t have to be intentionally directed at a specific person.

 Some forms of sexual harassment, including sexual assault and the making of physical threats, are a criminal matter as well as being an employment issue.
 Criminal matters can be reported to the police, although an employer still has a duty to investigate the complaint as an employment matter once it has been reported.

 If you are treated badly or less favourably as a result of reporting sexual harassment, whether this is by the person who harassed you or another employee, this is called victimisation.
 This is unlawful under the Equality Act 2010.
-You should raise a formal grievance so that this can be investigated.
+You should raise a formal grievance or add this to your existing grievances so that this can be investigated.

 To bring a claim of sexual harassment you have three months minus one day from the date of the act to which the claim relates to enter your case to ACAS Early Conciliation.
 ACAS is an independent impartial organisation which can help to liaise between you and your employer in an employment dispute.

 To tell ACAS about the dispute you can either call ACAS on 0300 123 1122 or complete their online form: https://tell.acas.org.uk/